- Basic Life Support

-- Stuttering can run in families.
-If a parent or relative stutters, a child has a higher chance of stuttering than someone whose parents or relatives do not.
+Stuttering can run in families.
+If a parent or relative (e.g. uncle, sister) stutters, the child has a higher chance of stuttering than someone whose parents or relatives do not.

-- The exact cause of stuttering is unknown.
-It is thought that stuttering may be related to brain activity that underlines speech production.
+The exact cause of stuttering is unknown.
+It is thought that stuttering may be related to brain activity that underlies speech production.

-- Low intelligence, emotional problems, parenting style and personality type do not cause stuttering.
+Low intelligence, emotional problems, parenting style and personality type do not cause stuttering.
 Anxiety and stress do not cause stuttering but can make stuttering worse (i.e. a child may stutter more when they are anxious).

 Facts about stuttering

-- In early childhood, stuttering is about 2 times more common in boys than girls.
+In early childhood, stuttering is more common in boys.

 When do I need to get help?